 Norwegian Cruise Line: The cruise line that claims to take single cruising to a whole new level with their unique studio accommodation, designed specifically for the solo traveller, with no single supplement (perfect!)
 Each studio has a full sized bed, one-way window to the corridor and separate areas for the toilet, sink and shower which are located in a private keycard-access complex with its own studio lounge and bar, too!

-The Norwegian Epic was the first ship in the fleet to feature these 59 studio cabins and they continued the trend with Norwegian Breakaway and Norwegian Getaway.
+The Norwegian Epic was the first ship in the fleet to feature studio cabins and they continued the trend with Norwegian Breakaway and Norwegian Getaway.
 You’ll feel most exclusive on these ships with the private area for solo travellers: making it easier to socialize, make friends for the cruise and there’s even daily hosted pre-dinner gatherings!

 Kevin from Alford told us: ‘The solo cabins are rather funky and the solo lounge is where you can meet up with fellow solo travelers.
 For me the best aspect is the solo host who organised dining options at all of the restaurants so you could sign up and join a group for dinner in the venue of your choice!’
 You can read more of Kevin’s review here.

-The cruise line also hosts solo traveller events like cocktail mixers and games, but if you’re feeling like having some alone time there’s some solitary events you can get involved in too like the hands-on workshops and wine tasting.
+Holland America Line: This cruise line also hosts solo traveller events like cocktail mixers and games, but if you’re feeling like having some alone time there’s some solitary events you can get involved in too like the hands-on workshops and wine tasting.
 Although you’ll never feel bored or short for things to do, Holland America rates typically run from 150% to 200% so if their lack of special solo deals doesn’t bother you, then this cruise line could still be for you.

 The Smaller The Ship, The Easier It Is To Make Friends